pitzer-e/Full-Stack-open/README.md

-# Full-Stack-open
+# fullstack-open

+## Introduction
-Repository containing assignments and projects for the Full Stack open program
+This is a repository containing assignments and projects for the University of Helsinki's Fullstack Open program.